CodeAndCake/HG2TWL/README.md

 Our challenge as educators today is to help students become the *hackers*, not the mere *consumers*, of technology.

 <!-- This is what MozFest is about -->

+If you're uncomfortable with the term `hacking`, then you can replace it with `remixing` and that will do.

 ### Why **games**?